-Hyperkalemic periodic paralysis is a disorder that causes occasional episodes of muscle weakness and sometimes a higher than normal level of potassium in the blood.
+Hyperkalemic periodic paralysis (hyperPP) is a disorder that causes occasional episodes of muscle weakness and sometimes a higher than normal level of potassium in the blood.
 The medical name for high potassium level is hyperkalemia.

-Hyperkalemic periodic paralysis is congenital.
+HyperPP is congenital.
 This means it is present at birth.
 In most cases, it is passed down through families (inherited) as an autosomal dominant disorder.
-In other words, only one parent needs to pass the gene related to this condition on to you in order for you to be affected.
+In other words, only one parent needs to pass the gene related to this condition on to their child in order for the child to be affected.

 Occasionally, the condition may be the result of a genetic problem that is not inherited.

 It is believed that the disorder is related to problems with the way the body controls sodium and potassium levels in cells.